Master of Science in Kinesiology

 The Master of Science Program offers advanced study in Kinesiology.
-Graduate students will experience hands-on learning in the classroom, Biomechanics/Motor Learning and Human Performance Laboratories, and field experience in clincial, community, corporate and university health and exercise settings.
+Graduate students will experience hands-on learning in the classroom, Biomechanics/Motor Learning and Human Performance Laboratories, and field experience in clinical, community, corporate and university health and exercise settings.
 Graduate students can also engage in "Learn by Doing" opportunities through STRIDE (Solutions Through Research in Diet and Exercise).
-The program offers a Thesis Option and Non-Thesis Option for students and is designed to strengthen the breadth and depth of the student's academic preparation in Kinesiology.
+The program offers Thesis and Non-Thesis Options for students and is designed to strengthen the breadth and depth of the student's academic preparation in Kinesiology.
 The program incorporates the theoretical, scientific, and practical knowledge in exercise, health, sport and physical activity as applied in preventive, clinical, educational, and commercial settings.

 Graduates with the Master of Science in Kinesiology are prepared to continue graduate study at Doctoral granting institutions or to work in a wide range of enterprises such as:

 - Work Site Health Promotion

 - Clinical Exercise Physiology and Cardiac Rehabilitation

 - Obesity/Diabetes and Heart Disease Prevention in Community/Public Health Settings

 - The formal study plan must include 45 quarter units of course work approved by the graduate committee.
 Coursework is designed to prepare the student to achieve his/her stated career objective.
 At least 30 of the units must be completed at the 500-level.

 - Up to 15 units may be taken at the 400/500-level from courses outside of the Kinesiology Department with graduate committee approval provided these courses were not required as part of the undergraduate degree program.

 - At least 32 units on the formal study plan must be completed in residence and no more than 9 units of graduate committee approved extension courses may be included on the formal study plan.